lamir-workshop/lamir_hackathon/docs/ch6_resources/acknowledgments.md

 (ackmap:funding)=
 ## Funding
 This work is funded by the Google through the Award for Inclusion Research Program.
-The LAMIR workshop is possible due to the generous support of our sponsors: the ISMIR board, Khipux, CAPES, Google and Music.AI.
+The LAMIR workshop is possible due to the generous support of our sponsors: the ISMIR board, Khipux, CAPES, Google and MusicAI.

 ![](../assets/sponsors/capes.png)
 ![](../assets/sponsors/google.png)